 Facebook’s genre-wise categorization of games proved to be an excellent move.
 Now, players won’t have to scour the web to get updates on new game releases.
-All they need to do is visit the App center, look up their favorite genres and play some of the hottest titles on the social networking platform.
+All they need to do is visit the App Center, look up their favorite genres, and play some of the hottest titles on the social networking platform.

-The App center features your favorite adventure/puzzle/strategy games.
+The App Center features your favorite adventure/puzzle/strategy games.
 However, there are very few role-playing games on Facebook.
 Games like Kingsroad may have opened the gates to console-quality titles, but one has to see whether this genre will be as popular as other genres on the online social network.

-While there aren’t many social RPGs available on Facebook, there are few great games you can play right on your browser.
+While there aren’t many social RPGs available on Facebook, there are a few great games you can play right on your browser.
 Here are some of the top role-playing titles you may want to try out:

 The cutesy cousin of Diablo is quite an addictive click-fest.
 You will be battling adorable monsters in some of the most colorful and vibrant environments.
-The point-and-click interface will remind you of old school isometric hack-and-slash titles.
+The point-and-click interface will remind you of old-school isometric hack-and-slash titles.
 Cloudstone gives you the freedom to reset your skill points at any time, making gameplay easier and enjoyable.

 The game has plenty of interesting quests, including boss monster quests.
 As you progress, you will need to craft weapons and use the skill tree properly to defeat enemies.
 The skill tree and crafting system is crucial for winning boss fights.
 For timer-based quests, you will need to keep a tab on your health and mana.
 Mana refills over time and is crucial for unleashing special power-ups.
 Once completely refilled, it will allow you to use a set of power-ups that can do massive area damages.

-Cloudstone is a nice addicting RPG title.
+Cloudstone is a nice, addicting RPG title.
 Although there are difficult quests, which will require you to craft items and use skills efficiently, there are also plenty of social elements that make this game interesting.

 Rumble Entertainment has achieved the impossible—it has created a browser-based role-playing game with graphics and gameplay as impressive as Torchlight!
 For all role-playing gamers wanting to play a Diablo-like game on Facebook, Kingsroad is a dream come true.
-Players can now enjoy a PC RPG-level game that offers plenty of quests, character skill/customization options and a chance to team up with FB friends to battle enemies.
+Players can now enjoy a PC RPG-level game that offers plenty of quests, character skill/customization options, and a chance to team up with FB friends to battle enemies.

 The game’s designed for serious role-playing game players.
-After choosing a character class, gamers will explore a world filled with monsters, traps, more monsters and more traps.
-There will be epic boss fights, just like any other role-playing game, but the real challenge comes with proper utilization of items, spells and special abilities.
+After choosing a character class, gamers will explore a world filled with monsters, traps, more monsters, and more traps.
+There will be epic boss fights, just like any other role-playing game, but the real challenge comes with proper utilization of items, spells, and special abilities.
 You will also be using an assortment of special powers to unleash attacks on multiple targets.
 These special powers consume mana and can be invoked by pressing their respective hot keys.

 Kingsroad has an exhaustive list of items that can be used to equip your character.
 While there is a separate store to buy them, you can collect items from enemy corpses.
-The items range from rare gems to foodstuffs to character gear (boots, helmet etc.).
+The items range from rare gems to foodstuffs to character gear (boots, helmet, etc.).

 The game does not have an energy system, which is a refreshing gameplay aspect, considering most games borrow the famed Zynga-like model.
 You can play without spending a dollar, but you must be shrewd enough to make optimum use of items.
-Townsfolk will also craft items for you and there are always those friendly corpses that drop an item or two after getting eliminated.
+Townsfolk will also craft items for you, and there are always those friendly corpses that drop an item or two after getting eliminated.

 Kingsroad has set new standards for future games.
-The brilliantly designed dungeon crawler offers complete role-playing experience.
+The brilliantly designed dungeon crawler offers a complete role-playing experience.

 3. Dungeon Rampage

 An action role-playing game title, Dungeon Rampage lets you team up with your FB friends and go on a monster-bashing spree by using a variety of deadly weapons.
-The game’s co-op adventuring is fun and lets you have 2 random online players joining your party in case there no friends to help you out.
+The game’s co-op adventuring is fun and lets you have two random online players joining your party in case there no friends to help you out.